TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.38.md

 ---

-And when a man or a woman hath in the skin of the flesh bright spots, even white bright spots;
+"When a man or a woman has bright spots in the skin of the body, even white bright spots;